sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 |Description| all | Text scalar describing the entry.|
 |Units|Number, Integer|Units for a number (preferrably SI)|

+### Default
+Each primitive can have a default value.
+This helps when a new record is added to a schema and entities written with prior schema need to update.

 ### Components
 Basic types (__validator__, *decorator*):
 - Shared between all types
+    - Default
     - *Description* - information on the paramter
     - __Format__ - this is the underlying MATLAB class
     - __Size__